Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Keep a paper towel holder in your garage for one-handed ease of quick clean-ups or checking car fluids.

 In your garage you have all these nuts, bolts, nails, washers, things of that nature.
 Get jars, baby food jars are great.
-Take the lids off and nail the lids to the ceiling beams of the garage over your work area.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.